 Vintage Wonder Loom & PDF Pattern

 Have you ever heard of the Family Circle Wonder Loom?
+What Is Vintage Wonder Loom & PDF Pattern and How Does It Work?
 Some may have the template stashed away in a craft drawer and had no idea what to do with it or its’ history.
-This post includes my story with the wonder loom and the tools to help you successfully finish an heirloom project.
+This post includes my story with the loom and the tools to help you successfully finish an heirloom project.
 The Wonder Loom is a “Sensational Mini-Loom” Fun!
 Easy!
 New!” as published in Family Circle magazine April 7, 1981.
 It is a cardstock template.
 The article showcased multiple ideas with patterns including, a snazzy cap and scarf, a dog coat of many colors, an Afghan, potholders and more!

 On this afghan, the loom squares were joined using a simple crochet chain.
 I recently had to re-do the chain, as it was starting to come apart.
-I also upddated the border by using Fun Fur Yarn
+Jazz up the border by using Fun Fur Yarn.

-Fast forward to 2016.
-When I received the news that I was going to be a “Nana.”
+When I received the news that I was going to be a Nana.
 I knew that I had to make the grand-baby an “heirloom blanky”.
 I pulled out the cardboard templates, and through cobwebbed memories, I began to create the loom baby blanket with accessories of course!
 I designed my version of the heirloom pattern, and the results are stunning.

 A Little Back Story